Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Summary Conclusions

-We find that hydrodynamical instabilities can exist in large portions of protoplanetary disks provided that at least a fraction of the released heat gets deposited within 1 or 2 pressure scale heights around the midplane.
-Even disks with very low accretion rates have a radial temperature stratification, which renders them unstable to SBI and partially unstable to VSI and COS, especially at radii $\gtrsim \SI{10}{\AU}$.
-The resulting turbulence was shown to be able to create vortices by various other authors \citep{Manger_2018,LyraKlahr_2012,Lyra_2014}.
-Those structures would be able to migrate through large parts of the disk \citep{Paardekooper_2010} and survive due to their amplification via the SBI-mechanism \citep{Klahr_Bodenheimer_2003,Petersen1_2007,Petersen2_2007,Lesur_Papaloizou_2010}.
-If the resulting $\alpha$-values are low to moderate ($\alpha=10^{-4}-10^{-3}$), as suggested by \cite{2013ApJ...765..115R} also regions closer to the star become vertically and radially buoyant and therefore susceptible for COS and VSI.
+We conclude that hydrodynamical instabilities can exist in large portions of protoplanetary disks and that they benefit from the release of accretion power if at least a fraction of the released heat gets deposited within 1 or 2 pressure scale heights around the midplane.
+But note that even disks with very low accretion rates have a radial temperature stratification, which renders them unstable to SBI and partially unstable to VSI and COS, especially at radii $\gtrsim \SI{10}{\AU}$.
+Observed disk profiles by \citet{Andrews2010} are indeed unstable to the SBI.

+If the resulting $\alpha$-values from either these hydro instabilities or non-ideal MHD effects, are low to moderate ($\alpha=10^{-4}-10^{-3}$), as suggested by \cite{2013ApJ...765..115R} and the heat is deposited around the midplane, then also regions closer to the star become vertically and radially buoyant and therefore susceptible for COS and VSI.

 Thus, the largest caveat in our work is, that even if sufficient $\alpha$ values are measured in simulations of SBI and VSI \citep{2013ApJ...765..115R, Nelson_2012,Stoll_2014} it is currently not known where the kinetic energy resulting from the release of potential energy in the accretion disk is deposited.
-If at least a part of this energy is deposited close to the midplane of the disk, then hydrodynamical turbulence has a good chance to operate in large parts of the planet forming regions of protoplanetary disks, where non-ideal MHD effects damp otherwise dominant magnetic effects sufficiently \citep{LyraKlahr_2012}.
+If at least a part of this energy is deposited close to the midplane of the disk, then hydrodynamical turbulence has a good chance to operate in large parts of the planet forming regions of protoplanetary disks, even in the midplane, where non-ideal MHD effects damp otherwise dominant magnetic effects sufficiently \citep{LyraKlahr_2012}.
 With its well known properties of forming vortices \citep{2013ApJ...765..115R,Manger_2018} and zonal flows, hydrodynamic instability can be a major agent in forming planetesimals and thus determine the properties of planetary systems \citep{Klahr2018}.